peterjc/picobio/galaxy_workflows/rxlr_venn_workflow/README.rst

 candidate pathogen effectors.
 Chapter 1 in "Plant-Pathogen Interactions:
 Methods and Protocols (Second Edition)"; Methods in Molecular Biology.
 Humana Press, Springer.
 In press.

+For the associated RXLR Galaxy tool, please cite:

+Cock, P.J.A., Grüning, B., Paszkiewicz, K. and Pritchard, L. (2013) Galaxy tools and workflows for sequence analysis with applications in molecular plant pathology.
+(Submitted).

+For the three underlying methods, please cite:

 Whisson, S.C., Boevink, C.V., Moleleki, L., et al. (2007)
 A translocation signal for delivery of oomycete effector proteins into